efchea1/HeatMap_Burn_2026_Hackathon_Burn_Care_Access_Analysis/README.md

 > **Note:** The NIRD database (`NIRD 20230130 Database_Hackathon.xlsx`) was
 provided by hackathon organizers and is not redistributed here.
-All other datasets are in the dataset folder.
+All other datasets used are in the `Data` folder.

 </details>